wayn-r/lovelace-lcars-card/flattened_codebase.md

 import { Button } from '../../../utils/button.js'; // Import the mocked Button
-import { LayoutElement } from '../element'; // For spying on superclass methods import { RectangleElement } from '../rectangle'; // Import RectangleElement import { generateEndcapPath } from '../../../utils/shapes'; // Actual function
+import { LayoutElement } from '../element'; // For spying on superclass methods import { RectangleElement } from '../rectangle'; // Import RectangleElement import { ShapeGenerator } from '../../../utils/shapes'; // Actual function
 import { svg, SVGTemplateResult } from 'lit';

 describe('EndcapElement', () => {